Peter Kurer: Career

-From 1980 to 1990, Kurer practiced as an attorney with the Zürich office of the international law firm Baker and McKenzie, first as an associate and later as a partner.
-From 1991 to 2001, Kurer was a partner at the Swiss law firm Homburger (now: Homburger AG) in Zürich.
+From 1980 to 1990, Kurer practiced as an attorney with the Zürich office of the international law firm Baker McKenzie, first as an associate and later as a partner.
+From 1991 to 2001, Kurer was a partner at the Swiss law firm Homburger in Zürich.

-In 2001, Kurer was appointed group general counsel and member of the group managing board of UBS AG and in 2002, he was appointed member of the executive board.
+In 2001, Kurer was appointed group general counsel and member of the group managing board of UBS and in 2002, he was appointed member of the executive board.
 On 1 April 2008, UBS announced that he would become chairman of the board of directors, replacing Marcel Ospel.
 On 4 March 2009, UBS announced that Kurer would step down as chairman of the board in April and that Kaspar Villiger would be nominated to succeed him.

-From April 2016 until April 2020 he was chairman of Sunrise Communications AG.
+From April 2016 until April 2020 he was chairman of Sunrise Communications.

 Awards and honours

 Kurer is a member of the visiting committee to the Law School of The University of Chicago.
-He is also a member of the board of trustees of a foundation that acts as an advisory board to the University of St. Gallen Program for Law and Economics, and a member of the committee of continuing education, Executive School of Management, Technology and Law, at the University of St. Gallen.
+He is also a member of the board of trustees of a foundation that acts as an advisory board to the University of St Gallen Program for Law and Economics, and a member of the committee of continuing education, Executive School of Management, Technology and Law, at the University of St Gallen.